lily-fitz/SSH_Keys/README.md

 **Github Docs**<br>
-https://docs.github.com/en/authentication/connecting-to-github-with-ssh/checking-for-existing-ssh-keys
+**Check you've selected 'Free Version, Mac/Windows', and you're using the correct instructions for your operating system** https://docs.github.com/en/authentication/connecting-to-github-with-ssh/checking-for-existing-ssh-keys

-**Check you've selected 'Free Version, Mac/Windows', and you're using the correct instructions for your operating system**
+**Test Authentication**
 - Create a Github repo
 - On your local machine, create a folder
 - Add README with markdown ext `.md`